PADL/libbrowserid/doc/api.md

 ## CoreFoundation support

-If you have the CoreFoundation internal headers installed (CFRuntime.h), then you can build libbrowserid such that it exposes its types as first-class CoreFoundation objects.
+If you are running on OS X (only Mavericks is tested), then libbrowserid will build such that it exposes its types as first-class CoreFoundation objects.
 You can also use the helper APIs in CFBrowserID.h.

     BIDContext context;
     CFStringRef audience = CFSTR("http://example.com");